Naval Criminal Investigative Service: Recent history

 In 1993, the NCIS mission was again clarified and became a mostly civilian agency.
 Roy D. Nedrow, a former United States Secret Service (USSS) executive, was appointed as the first civilian director and the name changed from Naval Investigative Service Command to Naval Criminal Investigative Service (NCIS).
 NCIS was aligned as an echelon two activity under the Secretary of the Navy, via the General Counsel.
 Nedrow oversaw the restructuring of NCIS into a Federal law enforcement agency with 14 field offices controlling field operations in 140 locations worldwide.
 In 1995, NCIS introduced the Cold Case Homicide Unit, the first dedicated federal-level cold case homicide unit.
 The unit has resolved 61 cases since 1995.
 In May 1997, David L. Brant was appointed director of NCIS by Secretary of the Navy John Howard Dalton.
 Director Brant retired in December 2005.
 He was succeeded by Director Thomas A. Betro, who was appointed director of NCIS in January 2006, by Secretary of the Navy Donald C. Winter.
 Betro retired in September 2009.
-On September 13, 2009, deputy director of operations Gregory A. Scovel was appointed acting director by Under Secretary of the Navy Robert Work.
+On September 13, 2009, Deputy Director of Operations Gregory A. Scovel was appointed acting director by Under Secretary of the Navy, Robert Work.
 He served concurrently as deputy director for operations until the new director was selected.

 In 1999, NCIS and the Marine Corps Criminal Investigation Division (USMC CID) signed a memorandum of understanding calling for the integration of Marine Corps CID into NCIS.
-(USMC CID continues to exist to investigate misdemeanors and felonies and other criminal offenses not under NCIS investigative jurisdiction.)
+(USMC CID continues to exist to investigate misdemeanor felonies and other criminal offenses not under NCIS investigative jurisdiction.)